Universal K-matrices for quantum Kac-Moody algebras: Introduction

-Our main result is the construction of such $(\psi,J)$--twisted universal k--matrices for quantum symmetric pairs of Kac--Moody type.
-In fact, we prove that, given a quantum symmetric pair with Satake diagram $(X,\tau)$, there is a natural family of twist pairs $(\psi_{Y,\eta}, \mc R_{Y,\eta})$, indexed by \emph{compatible} (with $(X,\tau)$) Satake diagrams $(Y,\eta)$.
-The Drinfeld twist $J=\mc R_{Y,\eta}$ is given by a Cartan modification of the parabolic R--matrix corresponding to the subdiagram of finite type $Y$ and allow us to avoid the obstruction due to the global half--balance.
-We then adapt the approach of \cite{BK19} to this new setting and obtain the following result, which summarizes Theorems \ref{thm:twistpair}, \ref{thm:kYeta:intw} and \ref{thm:kYeta:Delta}.
+Our main result is the construction of a family of cylindrical structures on $U_q\mfg$ arising from quantum fixed-point coideal subalgebras.
+In fact, we prove that, given a quantum fixed-point coideal subalgebras $U_q\mfk$ with generalized Satake diagram $(X,\tau)$, there is a natural family of twist pairs $(\psi_{Y,\eta}, \mc R_{Y,\eta})$, indexed by an auxiliary generalized Satake diagram $(Y,\eta)$.
+The Drinfeld twist $J=\mc R_{Y,\eta}$ is obtained by a suitable Cartan modification of the parabolic R-matrix corresponding to the subdiagram of finite type $Y$ and allows us to avoid the first obstruction due to the non-existence of a global half-balance in general.
+We then adapt the approach of \cite{BK19} to this new setting, constructing an operator $K_{Y,\eta}$, which acts on integrable category $\mc O$ $U_q\mfg$-modules as a $\psi$-twisted $U_q\mfk$-intertwiner and yields a (topological) cylindrical structure on $U_q\mfg$ (cf. Proposition \ref{thm:twistpair} and Theorem \ref{thm:kYeta:int-Delta}).\\